lorin/things-that-will-eventually-bite-you/README.md

 # Things that will eventually bite you

-There are many, many things that can bite you as a software engineer who works on dsitributed systems.
+There are many, many things that can bite you as a software engineer who works on distributed systems.
 I've decided to start collecting them.

 ## Category: missing limit